Skinz3/Snap/Readme.md

 # Renderer

-* The Snap.Renderer class encapsulates the render window and how it works.
-It is an abstract class.
-Here an example :
+* The Renderer class is a parent node of your game.
+It manages the render window (or the targeted handle) and the gameloop.
+This is an abstract class that you need to implement.

 ```csharp
  public class MyRenderer : Renderer